Mahamundra/Kalbook/STORAGE_SETUP.md

 # Supabase Storage Setup Guide

-This guide explains how to set up Supabase Storage for file uploads (logos, banners, videos) in your Kalbook application.
+This guide explains how to set up Supabase Storage for file uploads (logos, banners, videos) in your KalBok application.

 ## Overview